Dr. Debra Whorms and Dr. Alyssa Ehrlich contributed to this post.

 The answer to these questions should guide what cards you write.
 And what questions you ask yourself on each card.

-Use Anki Cards to Resolve Misconceptions that Led to you Get Questions Wrong
+Use Anki Cards to Resolve Misconceptions That Led You Astray

 In general, focus on the right answer and the answer that you incorrectly picked, and be sure to address whatever misconceptions you had in answering that question in your cards.
 Here, I’ll show you how to make an effective card based on the following modified sample question: